depth-co/blog/posts/001-introducing-depth.md

 DEPTH will not be run this way.
 DEPTH, as a society with a corporation just as an outer shell, will expand into all product and service categories.
 Every food, every software service, every electronic component, every health product could in theory have a DEPTH alternative, meaning DEPTH could grow to an infinite size and over time replace large chunks of existing nations' economies.
 Imagine airplanes which are safe.
 Imagine journalism which is accurate and audited by the people.
 Because DEPTH will be controlled democratically with the explicit goal of expansion over dividends, DEPTH can outcompete investor lead alternatives in each market.
-Because DEPTH will be controlled democratically with the explicit goal of offering an ethical product, the businesses within DEPTH will be goverend such that their negative externalities are curtailed, that they remain transparent (every decision and financial transaction is auditable on-chain), that overall they lead towards a more whole and just world as voted on by DEPTH citizens.
+Because DEPTH will be controlled democratically with the explicit goal of offering an ethical product, the businesses within DEPTH will be governed such that their negative externalities are curtailed, that they remain transparent (every decision and financial transaction is auditable on-chain), that overall they lead towards a more whole and just world as voted on by DEPTH citizens.
 As an example, imagine DEPTH-based military defense products which protect lives without ever killing anyone sold to only the most ethical world actors to uphold international humanitarian law.